Camp stories

 Camp lifted me up in a time of need.
 I attended until the age of 16 & preceded to attend the Leader in Training Program until I was 18, & now years later I get to come back as a counselor.
 Camp has been a pivotal part of my life, & I still talk to my cabin mates I attended camp with 9 years ago.
 I look back fondly at my moments at camp & think of how it truly changed my outlook on life thanks to the compassionate counselors & staff at Boggy Creek who lifted me up in a time of need.

-Sabrina’s Story.
+Sabrina’s story.

 We LOVE hearing stories from our camper parents and our campers.
 Pamela, Sabrina’s mom recently shared a story with us about Sabrina’s first visit to Camp Boggy Creek during an epilepsy family weekend.
 Thank you so much for sharing!